docs

 MCP tools

-Frenchie exposes three tools through MCP.
+Frenchie exposes four core tools through MCP: ocr_to_markdown, transcribe_to_markdown, generate_image, and get_job_result.
 Your agent picks the right one automatically.

 ocr_to_markdown